pranavbaburaj/hlm/README.md

 - it's smaller than 1mb!

 ## License
-The HLM are licensed under the MIT license,
+The HLM are licensed under the **"MIT"** license,
-Please read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.
+Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.

 ## About
-Copyright © 2019-2021 **Hascal Development Team**, all rights reserved.
+Copyright ©2019-2021, all rights reserved for **Hascal Development Team**.